openforcefield/qca-dataset-submission/STANDARDS.md

 # Dataset standards

-Each new dataset, or version bump, must have a corresponding directory in `qca-dataset-submission/submissions`.
+Each new dataset, or version bump, must have its own corresponding directory in `qca-dataset-submission/submissions`.
 As a rule, we never modify existing datasets, so any changes must be made using a version bump (e.g. removing records with an underlying problem).

 ## Each molecule must have the following information: